 Some people hold that the smoke rising from the fire is supposed to ward off blizzards and usher in Spring-like weather.
 The Unicorn Hunters capitalized on this theory during the second or third year of the event.
 At that time, after the snowman was burned, a blizzard passed through the Eastern Upper Peninsula and Northern Lower Peninsula, but missed Sault Ste.
 Marie.
 The Snowmen are made out of wood and paper destined for the recycling bin, along with some straw, wire and paint.
 They are usually husky, and stand 10 to 12 feet tall.

 The University never knew just how many people enjoyed and followed the snowman burning until the event was cancelled in 1992 due to environmental concerns.
 A student group, the Environmental Awareness Club, protested that toxins are released into the atmosphere when a snowman burns.
 The Environmental Awareness Club’s concerns were brought to light the day before the event was to occur, and the PR office abruptly cancelled that year’s burning, saying that the event is supposed to be light-hearted and fun, and they didn’t want it to take on a negative tone.
 On the day of the cancelled event, reporters called as expected, but so did many local residents, business people, and city politicians who were not pleased with the cancellation.
 Needless to say, the tradition was resumed the following year.

 In 1977, one year after Lake Superior State University Public Relations Director W.T.
-(Bill) Rabe released the first “banished words list,” he said that the international reaction from news media and the public told him, “it would go on forever.”
+(Bill) Rabe released the first “banished words list,” he said that the international reaction from the public told him, “it would go on forever.”